askalen/OEF/docs/layers.md

-# **Data Warehouse Layers**
+# Data Warehouse Layers

 Data processing layers from raw to analytics-ready.
-Each layer has a specific purpose in transforming source data into standardized business-ready analytics tables.
+The OEF uses six schemas organized into three conceptual layers, each with a specific purpose in transforming source data into standardized business-ready analytics tables.

+## Three-Layer Architecture Overview

+**Source Layer (SRC):** Standardizes raw data into OEF structures
+**Vault Layer (VLTX + VLT):** Creates authoritative business object definitions
+**Warehouse Layer (WHX + WH):** Produces denormalized, metric-rich analytics tables

-## **SRC \- Source Layer (formerly IN \- Ingestion Layer)**
+## SRC - Source Layer

 **Purpose:** Standardizes raw source data into OEF table structures without applying business logic.
 Focuses on structural transformation, field organization, change detection, and splitting fast-changing objects into slow attributes and fast events.

 **Key Transformations:**

-* Converts data to standard OEF format (H or E table structures)
-* Removes rows without attribute changes
-* Splits fast-changing object tables into slow attribute H tables and fast event E tables
-* Isolates primary keys and aligns on single time fields
-* Organizes fields into standard order (PK, Time, FK, Attribute, Meta)
-* Adds standardized meta fields
-* Minimal business logic \- only field renaming when absolutely necessary (reserved name conflicts)

-#### **H Tables**

-Purpose: Track source object attribute changes in SCD Type 2 format, focusing only on actual changes
-Configs: See H \- Historical Tables for standard configurations
-Template: \[Link to src\_template\_h.sql\]

-#### **E Tables**

-Purpose: Capture source system events and fast-changing attributes that were split from object tables
-Configs: See E \- Event Tables for standard configurations
-Template: \[Link to src\_template\_e.sql\]

-## **EXTSRC \- External Source Layer**

-**Purpose:** This layer houses ingested data sources that are *not* part of the main ecosystem.
-This keeps them separate from the primary data ingestion pipeline while still allowing them to be integrated downstream if needed.
-Data here might be less structured initially and require more specific transformations before joining the main data flow.

-**Key Considerations:**

-* May have different ingestion patterns or frequencies.
-* Less strict adherence to OEF standards initially.
-* Requires clear metadata to distinguish from core sources.

-## **DV \- Data Vault**

-**Purpose:** Normalizes historical tables around source objects and relationships.
-Serves as an intermediate step before business object normalization, maintaining source system perspective while preparing for business vault transformation.

-#### **H Tables**

-Purpose: Source object and relationship normalization without business logic transformation
-Configs: See H \- Historical Tables for standard configurations
-Template: \[Link to dv\_template\_h.sql\]

-## **BV \- Business Vault**

-**Purpose:** Normalizes data around business objects and relationships.
-Creates authoritative mapping from source objects to business objects and maintains complete business object histories and events.

-**Processing Order:** R tables are built first to establish source-to-business object mappings, then used to align source objects into business objects for H and E tables.

-#### **R Tables**

-Purpose: Registry tables that map source system objects to business objects over time and define business object existence
-Configs: See R \- Registry Tables for standard configurations
-Layer Restriction: R tables only exist in the BV layer
-Template: \[Link to bv\_template\_r.sql\]

-#### **H Tables**

-Purpose: Business object attribute changes over time, normalized using R table mappings
-Configs: See H \- Historical Tables for standard configurations
-Template: \[Link to bv\_template\_h.sql\]

-#### **E Tables**

-Purpose: Business events normalized using business object identifiers from R tables
-Configs: See E \- Event Tables for standard configurations
-Template: \[Link to bv\_template\_e.sql\]

-## **FCT \- Fact Layer**

-**Purpose:** Denormalizes business objects from the BV layer to prepare for aggregation.
-Combines related business objects and events into wide tables optimized for analytical processing and aggregation in the ANL layer.

-#### **H Tables**

-Purpose: Denormalized business object attributes with related dimensional context for aggregation preparation
-Configs: See H \- Historical Tables for standard configurations
-Template: \[Link to fct\_template\_h.sql\]

-#### **E Tables**

-Purpose: Denormalized business events with full dimensional context for aggregation and analysis
-Configs: See E \- Event Tables for standard configurations
-Template: \[Link to fct\_template\_e.sql\]

-## **ANL \- Analytics Layer (formerly OUT \- Output Layer)**

-**Purpose:** Creates official aggregated metrics and period-based dimensional data.
-Combines aggregated measures with dimensional information from the FCT layer to produce comprehensive, authoritative analytical tables.

-#### **HX Tables**

-Purpose: Period-based dimensional data that checks for changes less frequently than standard H tables (e.g., weekly checks instead of every change).
+- Converts data to standard OEF format (H or E table structures)
+- Removes rows without attribute changes
+- Splits fast-changing object tables into slow attribute H tables and fast event E tables
+- Isolates primary keys and aligns on single time fields
+- Organizes fields into standard order (PK, Time, FK, Attribute, Meta)
+- Adds standardized meta fields
+- Minimal business logic - only field renaming when absolutely necessary (reserved name conflicts)

+### H Tables
+**Purpose:** Track source object attribute changes in SCD Type 2 format, focusing only on actual changes
+**Configs:** See H - Historical Tables for standard configurations

+### E Tables
+**Purpose:** Capture source system events and fast-changing attributes that were split from object tables
+**Configs:** See E - Event Tables for standard configurations

+## VLTX - Vault Transformation Layer

+**Purpose:** Creates business object mappings and produces one representative record per business object per source system.
+Handles the transformation from source-oriented data to business-object-oriented data while maintaining source-level precision.

+**Processing Order:** R tables are built first to establish source-to-business object mappings, then used by O tables for overrides, then H and E tables use both for business object alignment.

+### R Tables
+**Purpose:** Registry tables that map key source identifiers to business object identifiers.
+Each business object type has exactly one "key source" that maintains 1:1 cardinality and drives business object creation.

+**Structure:**
+- **key_source_id:** The authoritative identifier from the key source (e.g., email address, DUNS number)
+- **business_object_id:** Generated business object identifier (e.g., entity-person.com-us.35F261H)
+- **assignment_rank:** Sequential tracking for ID generation process
+- **Meta fields:** Standard audit fields

+**Key Source Rules:**
+- New key source ID = new business object ID
+- One key source per business object type
+- Non-key sources resolve to existing business objects through mapping logic

+**Layer Restriction:** R tables only exist in the VLTX layer

+### O Tables
+**Purpose:** Override tables that provide manual configuration for special processing requirements.
+Can be applied at any layer to add meta fields or flags that influence processing logic.

+**Key Use Case in VLTX:** Add `meta_is_primary` field to specific source objects, which takes priority over other source objects mapping to the same business object ID during record selection.

+**General Purpose:** O tables sourced from CSV seeds can add or override fields at any processing layer where special handling is needed.

+### H Tables
+**Purpose:** Business object attributes per source system, with one representative record per business object.
+Uses registry mappings to transform source identifiers and applies override logic for record selection.

+**Record Selection Rules:**
+1. Primary flag: If any record has `meta_is_primary=true` from override, use that record
+2. Most recent: Otherwise, use the record with the latest timestamp
+3. Group entities: Set all dimensional attributes to NULL per override configuration

+### E Tables
+**Purpose:** Business events per source system, normalized using business object identifiers from R tables

+## VLT - Vault Layer

+**Purpose:** Creates the authoritative, consolidated business object definitions by aggregating across source systems.
+Combines data from multiple VLTX source tables using field-by-field business rules to produce the single source of truth for each business object.

+**Key Characteristics:**
+- Bounded complexity: Scales with number of sources (2-5), not number of records
+- Field-by-field consolidation using business rules
+- Preserves exact timestamps from source-level changes
+- Clean separation between source deduplication and cross-source consolidation

+### H Tables
+**Purpose:** Consolidated business object attributes across all source systems using business rules for field selection

+**Consolidation Logic:** Uses COALESCE and business rules to select the best value for each field across multiple source systems.

+### E Tables
+**Purpose:** Consolidated business events across all source systems

+## WHX - Warehouse Transformation Layer

+**Purpose:** Denormalizes business objects from the VLT layer to prepare for metric aggregation.
+Combines related business objects and events into wide tables optimized for analytical processing and aggregation in the WH layer.

+### H Tables
+**Purpose:** Denormalized business object attributes with related dimensional context for aggregation preparation

+### E Tables
+**Purpose:** Denormalized business events with full dimensional context for aggregation and analysis

+## WH - Warehouse Layer

+**Purpose:** Creates the final analytical tables with aggregated metrics and comprehensive dimensional information.
+Combines denormalized data from WHX with calculated measures to produce complete, analytics-ready tables.

+### HX Tables
+**Purpose:** Period-based dimensional data that checks for changes less frequently than standard H tables (e.g., weekly checks instead of every change).
 Essential for tables that would change too frequently if tracked at every modification.
-Configs: See H \- Historical Tables for standard configurations (time period variants)
-Template: \[Link to anl\_template\_hx.sql\]

-#### **AX Tables**
+### AX Tables

-Purpose: Official aggregated metrics and counts organized by time periods, blended with dimensional information
+**Purpose:** Aggregated metrics and counts organized by time periods, blended with dimensional information

-Configs: See A \- Aggregate Tables for standard configurations
-Template: \[Link to anl\_template\_ax.sql\]
+### H Tables
+**Purpose:** Denormalized business objects with embedded aggregate metrics for comprehensive analysis

+### E Tables
+**Purpose:** Denormalized events with contextual metrics and dimensional data

-## **MART \- Mart Layer**
+## MART - Mart Layer

 **Purpose:** Flexible, use-case-specific tables optimized for consumption by business teams and applications.
 Less structured than other layers to accommodate diverse reporting and analytical needs.

-Database Structure: Separate database with use-case-based schemas (department, major reporting project, etc.)
+**Database Structure:** Separate database with use-case-based schemas (department, major reporting project, etc.)
-Schema Naming: Schemas serve as table prefixes (e.g., finance\_user\_hc.sql)
+**Schema Naming:** Schemas serve as table prefixes (e.g., finance_user_hc.sql)
-Table Ownership: Owned and maintained by consuming teams rather than central data team
+**Table Ownership:** Owned and maintained by consuming teams rather than central data team

 **Common Table Types:**

-* **SX Tables:** Periodic snapshots for point-in-time reporting
+- **SX Tables:** Periodic snapshots for point-in-time reporting
-* **HC Tables:** Current object state tables (single row per object, no valid\_to field)
+- **HC Tables:** Current object state tables (single row per object, no valid_to field)
-* **Custom Structures:** Flexible formats based on specific use case requirements
+- **Custom Structures:** Flexible formats based on specific use case requirements

 **Flexibility:**

-* Less rigid field naming conventions
+- Less rigid field naming conventions
-* JSON usage permitted where beneficial
+- JSON usage permitted where beneficial
-* Structure optimized for consumption rather than processing efficiency
+- Structure optimized for consumption rather than processing efficiency
-* Team-specific requirements take precedence over framework standards
+- Team-specific requirements take precedence over framework standards

-## **EXTANL \- External Analytics Layer**

-**Purpose:** This layer is for analytics tables that are *outside* of your core data warehouse ecosystem.
-These might be highly specialized datasets, data science models, or temporary tables for ad-hoc analysis that don't need to conform to the strict structure of the ANL or MART layers.
+## Supporting Schemas

+### META
+**Purpose:** Framework metadata tables for processing control, cursor tracking, and audit information.

+### REF
+**Purpose:** Stable reference tables like dates, regions, and other dimensional data that doesn't fit the business object model.

+### EXTSRC
+**Purpose:** External source data that is not part of the main ecosystem.
+Keeps separate data sources isolated while allowing downstream integration.

 **Key Considerations:**
+- May have different ingestion patterns or frequencies
+- Less strict adherence to OEF standards initially
+- Requires clear metadata to distinguish from core sources

+### EXTWH
+**Purpose:** External warehouse tables outside the core data warehouse ecosystem.
+Highly specialized datasets, data science models, or temporary tables for ad-hoc analysis.

+**Key Considerations:**
-* Often less governed, allowing for rapid experimentation.
+- Often less governed, allowing for rapid experimentation
-* Data lineage may be less formal.
+- Data lineage may be less formal
-* Can be purged or rebuilt more frequently.
+- Can be purged or rebuilt more frequently